 An inbound marketing engagement can take on many different forms.
 Below is just one version of the initial steps of an inbound engagement.
 Different consultants will, of course, take different approaches.

-As with other business initiatives, the strategy that is behind an inbound marketing initiative should drive the tactics.
+As with other business initiatives, the strategy behind an inbound marketing initiative should drive the tactics.

 1. Assess the Current State

-Begin by interviewing stakeholders in order to get some key questions answered.
+Begin by interviewing stakeholders to get some key questions answered.
 Examples of questions are:

-- What problem does my company’s products or services solve for my ideal clients?
+- What problem do my company’s products or services solve for my ideal clients?

 - What do my prospects not know about my product or service?

 - What have past customers learned about working with us that they didn’t know before working with us?

 - Are the sales and marketing teams working in concert?

 - Is your website content getting enough visibility in the search engine results?